Skip to main content

 NVME SSD M.2 Type-M 2280, Type-B(+M) 2242, 2260, 2280 SATA drive, Mini-PCIe SATA (mSATA)

-Mounting a SATA HDD/SSDs inside one of the small cases
+Mounting a SATA HDD/SSD inside one of the small cases

 Many Thin Mini-ITX (also applies to Mini-SFX) cases have limited space for hard drives and solid-state drives.
-This limited space may mean you need to use special low profile and thin SATA cables to connect to the motherboard.
+This limited space may require the use of special low-profile and thin SATA cables to connect to the motherboard.
 Here are some examples:

 https://www.amazon.com/dp/B00HDEBGSQ/